davidhollenberger/davidhollenberger.github.io/_posts/2015-11-18-git-cheatsheet.md

 title:  Git Cheatsheet and Workflow
 ---

-I'm fairly new to using Git, so I'm constantly Googling how to do things in Git.
+I'm fairly new to using Git, so I'm constantly Googling how to do things.
 This post is more about documenting the steps for myself, but I hope others are able to benefit from this as well.

 ## New Feature Workflow